DylanP400/InkedClippers/README.md

       </details>

   * Testimonials
     * Testimonials is a section where people that have signed up for Inked Clippers can leave a review and tell there experience with the store and staff.
-If you are logged in there is a button that allows you to add your own review to the site.
+I have added pagination for when the testimonials get too long it will only display 3 testimonials at a time.

     * The testimonials are made up of a star rating system, staff member, review and username.